lfit/releng-lftools/docs/best-practices.rst

 =====

 Coala is a great tool for linting all languages.
-We use it here in lftools for linting this project and can be launched simply with python-tox as long as Python 3 is available on the system.
+We use it here in lftools for linting this project.
+The easiest way to run coala is with python-tox and requires Python 3 installed on the system.

 .. code-block:: bash

     tox -ecoala

 Sometimes running Coala without tox such as for running in interactive mode could be handy.
-In this case it is necessary to install Coala.
+In this case install Coala.
 The recommended way to setup Coala is to use a Python VirtualEnv.
-If possible using a script called virtualenvwrapper is recommended as it makes it very simple to manage local virtualenvs.
+We recommend using a script called virtualenvwrapper as it makes it simple to manage local virtualenvs.

 Requirements
 ------------